insyri/rstrafes-mod-doc-draft/info/blacklisted-reasons.md

 *Note: better explained with a [visual example](https://www.youtube.com/watch?v=PE2eeKD0nwg)*
 ## Alternate Account
 ### <1 Month Account Age
-Self explanitory; the alternate account was made before the 30-31 day mark.
+Self explanatory; the alternate account was made before the 30-31 day mark.
 ### Known Cheater
-Self explanitory; the alternate account is known to be related with a cheater.
+Self explanatory; the alternate account is known to be related with a cheater.
 ## Suspicious
 This category is most commonly used when the moderator isn't 100% on the reason, or legitimacy, but knows it doesn't make sense either way.
 - Speedgain